jackcogdill/stealthpng/README.md

 ## Example

 Download this image and run `$ ./stealthpng -d <image>`.
-Decode with the password `onegai`.
+Decode with the password `onegai`

 ![Image](http://i.imgur.com/SFUSLoz.png)

 ## Help
-> _Note: when encoding, by default the program outputs to a new png file called "new-image.png".
+> _Note: when encoding, by default the program outputs to a new png file called "new-image.png"_

 Run `./stealthpng -h` for more options.